Kearns-Saint Ann Catholic School: Renovation

 In the early 1990s, St. Ann's School had reached a crisis point over the aging building.
-A decision had to be made regarding whether to demolish and rebuild the nearly one-hundred year old crumbling building, or renovate it and bring it into the twenty-first century while preserving its historic integrity.
-Monsignor John J. Sullivan, pastor of St. Ann’s Parish met with the parish council to solve this problem.
-The decision was made to renovate and preserve its historic presence in Salt Lake City.
+A decision had to be made regarding whether to demolish and rebuild the crumbling, nearly century-old building, or renovate it in a way that preserved its historic integrity.
+Monsignor John J. Sullivan, pastor of St. Ann’s Parish, met with the parish council, and the decision was made to renovate.

-Many changes had to be made to bring the building up to the code of the 1990s without taking away from the architectural integrity created by Carl M. Neuhausen, nearly one hundred years prior.
+Many changes had to be made to bring the building up to the code.
 Architect James Glascock was hired to design the renovation.
 The implementation of his design was directed by contractor John Cameron and Cameron Construction.